Zoran Luledzija

 React Intl formatting options

-Some examples of the most common formatting options are listed below.
+Below are some examples of the most common formatting options.

 Simple message example: